It’s time to delve into hostels vs hotels and discuss the differences.

 Honestly, we’re not fans of putting an age limit rule on a hostel.
 Commonly, the typical age limit is from 18-35yrs.
 Some hostels go up to 45yrs.
 Often there is a stamp of 18+.
 Just be aware of this.

 A few readers have asked the difference between staying at a hostel and booking an Airbnb.

 If you’re keen to stay with locals and have more privacy, we’d suggest booking an Airbnb.
 Having said that, hostel staff tend to be local and also have wonderful knowledge about the destination.
 We also think, an Airbnb is much better than a bad hostel.

 Airbnb’s range from booking a room in someone’s house, to having an entire house to yourself.
 It depends on what you want.

-What are the pros and cons of using Airbnb vs a hotel?
+What are the pros and cons of using Airbnb vs a hotel and hostel?

 Here’s Airbnb in Review which covers everything + a €35 coupon code for your first booking.

 Also, have you heard about Airbnb experiences?
 There so many one-of-a-kind activities hosted by experts around the world.